ambistudio/react-native-spacer/readme.md

 # React Native Spacer
 [![npm version](https://badge.fury.io/js/react-native-spacer.svg)](https://badge.fury.io/js/react-native-spacer)

 A view wrapper that will float above the keyboard when it displayed.
-Technically, it use Animated.View and will animate a `translateY` value to avoid the keyboard.
+Technically, it uses Animated.View and will animate a `translateY` value to avoid the keyboard.

-It is highly recommended to use `KeyboardAvodingView`.
+`KeyboardAvodingView` is highly recommended.
 But in some rare case when `KeyboardAvodingView` not working, try this `Spacer`.

 ## Demo